MARKET SNAPSHOT: Stocks Hit Records As IBM Propels Dow Back Above 23,000

 What could drive markets?

-At 2 p.m.
-Eastern, traders are due to get the Fed's Beige Book report, which gathers economic anecdotes from across the U.S. central bank's regional districts.
+The Fed's Beige Book report, which gathers economic anecdotes from across the U.S. central bank's regional districts, showed that economic growth has ranged from modest to moderate, a report that is unlikely to deter the central bank from normalizing interest-rate policy.

 What are data saying about the economy?